See old article for Norce [Storm] postman examples.

 - Download and install the Postman app (optional).

-- Go to the example collection on one of the links above and press “run in Postman” (open either i downloaded app or in web app if you prefer).
+- Go to the example collection on one of the links above and press “run in Postman” (open either with downloaded app or in web app if you prefer).

 - The collection is fetched and loaded to your workspace in Postman.